-It is important to understand what tone mapping is since it is the basis for most image adjustment, although you don’t realize it at all.
-It is said that the photo is all about luminance and color.
+It is important to understand what tone mapping is since it is the basis for most image adjustments, although you don’t realize it at all.
+It is said that the photos are all about luminance and color.
 That is absolutely right and Tone Mapping makes luminance and color adjustment easy on different displays.
 In another word, it takes a key role to display the right RGB values on different monitors.

 Tone Mapping is used to change the tonal values of pixels in an image so that they are remapped consistently to new values.
-When you want to apply tone-mapping effects, the HDR toolkit should be the excellent choice you have to take into consideration.
-Learn more knowledge about this concept and how to apply the filter in this post.
+When you want to apply tone-mapping effects, HDR photo editors are the excellent choices you have to consider.
+Learn more knowledge about this concept and how to apply it.

 Before learning Tone Mapping, you should understand some key concepts.
 An image is comprised of pixels no matter you took it with a digital camera or smartphone.
 Each pixel has a color, including black and white.
 To define these colors, which usually use RGB system, such as 255, 0, 0.
 The three values tell the amount of red, green and blue to produce the color for a pixel.
 This system is also known as the color channels in photo editors.

 Of course, the RGB system is just one representation of color to help you understand Tone Mapping.
 In some photo editors, it may be presented as a map.
 In Photoshop, for example, Tone Mapping shows in curves.

 According to meta-data, Tone mapping adapts digital signals to appropriate light levels.
 This process is not simply applying the Electro-Optical Transfer Function to an image but try to use the metadata information to map the image data.